Interview with Doug Taylor

 Description

 Doug Taylor already had a pilot’s licence when he volunteered as RAF aircrew.
-However, he considered the prospect of lengthy training ahead to join the RAF as a pilot and thought the war might end before he’d had a chance to join and so he volunteered as an air gunner.
+However, he considered the lengthy training ahead to join the RAF as a pilot, thinking that the war might end before he’d had a chance to join, so he volunteered as an air gunner.
 He undertook nine operations with his crew while based at RAF East Kirkby with 57 Squadron.
 After the war he went on to farming in Africa and New Zealand.

 Date